-professionals,70 and even governmental bodies.71 The Financing Our Energy Future Act (FOEF Act) is the most recent attempt to apply the MLP model to the renewable energy industry.
+Such a solution has garnered tremendous support over the past several years.
+Proponents include professors,67 law students,68 non-law students,69 professionals,70 and even governmental bodies.71 The Financing Our Energy Future Act (FOEF Act) is the most recent attempt to apply the MLP model to the renewable energy industry.
 Part I of this Note introduces the FOEF Act and provides an overview of the Master Limited Partnership structure.
 Part II argues that the MLP was a deliberate attempt to encourage investment in the midstream oil and gas industry.
-It considers the purpose and history of the MLP to determine whether its success could be replicated in the renewable sector.
-Finally, Part III evaluates the possible benefits of the FOEF Act and assesses whether it would have the success anticipated by its proponents.
-I conclude that it likely would not.
+It considers the purpose and history of the MLP to determine whether its success could be replicated in the renewable energy-property-in-lieu-of-tax-credits-under-the-american-recovery-and-reinvestment-act-of-2009 [https://perma.cc/68FN-VJQ9] ("Pursuant to the program, an applicant must agree to forgo the production tax credit and investment tax credit under sections 45 and 48 of the Internal Revenue Code ("IRC") with respect to the property that is the subject of the application.").